Azure/azure-sdk-for-js/sdk/identity/identity/Troubleshooting.md

 If you already had the Azure Account extension installed and had logged in to your account.
 Then try logging out and logging in again, as that will re-populate the cache on the disk and potentially mitigate the error you're getting.

 After using the VS Code extension to authenticate once, if you use the `DefaultAzureCredential` outside of the VS Code, it will try to authenticate with the `VSCode credentials`.
-In this scenario if you stop using VS Code for a while, your VS Code auth token will eventually get expired, and the sign in with `DefaultAzureCredential` will begin to fail.
-In such cases, you have to log out on the VS Code extension (and log in again if you want to continue using it).
+In this scenario, if you stop using VS Code for a while, your VS Code auth token will eventually expire.
+The sign-in with `DefaultAzureCredential` will begin to fail.
+In such cases, you have to log out of the VS Code extension (and log in again if you want to continue using it).

 #### MSAL interaction required error